 In an article written by Konstatin Eriksen entitled “The Science of Epigenetics: How Our Minds Can Reprogram our Genes”3 in Wake-Up World, he writes the following about Carins amazing discoveries:

 “…Cairns took bacteria whose genes did not allow them to produce lactase, the enzyme needed to digest milk sugar, and placed them in petri dishes where the only food present was lactase.
-Much to his astonishment, within a few days, all of the petri dishes had been colonized by the bacteria and they were eating lactose.
+Much to his astonishment, all of the petri dishes had been colonized by the bacteria within a few days, and they were eating lactose.
 The bacterial DNA had changed in response to its environment.

-This experiment has been replicated many times and they have not found a better explanation than this obvious fact – that even primitive organisms can evolve consciously.
+This experiment has been replicated many times, and they have not found a better explanation than this obvious fact – that even primitive organisms can evolve consciously.

 So, information flows in both directions, from DNA to proteins and from proteins to DNA, contradicting the ‘central dogma.’
 Genes can be activated and de-activated by signals from the environment.
 The consciousness of the cell is inside the cell’s membrane.
-Each and every cell in our bodies has a type of consciousness.
+Every cell in our bodies has a type of consciousness.
 Genes change their expression depending on what is happening outside our cells and even outside our bodies…”

 Same Genes, Different Outcome

 Let’s elaborate.
 All humans share about 99% of the same DNA.
-We all have the same genes and that is why we don’t look like rabbits.
+We all have the same genes, and that is why we don’t look like rabbits.
 But since that is so, why do some people get sick and others do not?

-Gene expression is determined by many factors: our environment or habitat which may either be healthy or polluted, our lifestyle (junk food, organic food, tons of sugar, healthy fats, to name a few), and our habits (too much alcohol, staying up too late, getting enough sleep and creating a peaceful environment).
+Gene expression is determined by many factors: our environment or habitat, which may either be healthy or polluted, our lifestyle (junk food, organic food, tons of sugar, healthy fats, to name a few), and our habits (too much alcohol, staying up too late, getting enough sleep and creating a peaceful environment).

 Twin Mice Study

 A study at Duke University4 took 2 sets of identical twin mice.
 Researchers separated mice into 2 groups and gave them the same diet and exercise routine; but, one thing was different.
-One set of identical twin mice, were exposed to a carcinogenic chemical called BPA, found abundantly in our environment (often in plastic bottles and personal care products).
+One set of identical twin mice were exposed to a carcinogenic chemical called BPA, found abundantly in our environment (often in plastic bottles and personal care products).

 What was the result?
 In the mice exposed to BPA, it turned ON a gene called the agouti gene.
-The agouti gene pre-disposes one to obesity, thyroid and cardiovascular disease.
+The agouti gene predisposes one to obesity, thyroid, and cardiovascular disease.
 The exposed mice became obese, their fur turned an unhealthy color of yellow, and they produced offspring that were obese from birth.

 How Methylation Can Protect Gene Expression

 We must increase our methylation capabilities to help protect our cells from a polluted environment.
 Methylation is the process by which the body turns stress hormones on and off.
-If you have methyl group depletion, the body will have more opportunity for toxins and inflammation to turn on bad genes.
+If you have methyl group depletion, the body will have more toxins and inflammation to turn on bad genes.